phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.jktebop.md

 See also:
 * [phoebe.frontend.bundle.Bundle.references](phoebe.frontend.bundle.Bundle.references.md)

-According to jktebop's website: "jktebop models the two components as biaxial spheroids for the calculation of the reflection and ellipsoidal effects, and as spheres for the eclipse shapes."
+Note on `distortion_method`: according to jktebop's website, "jktebop models the two components as biaxial spheroids for the calculation of the reflection and ellipsoidal effects, and as spheres for the eclipse shapes."

 Note that the wrapper around jktebop only uses its forward model. jktebop also includes its own fitting methods, including bootstrapping.